demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 5. Verify that all permissions were added, and click **Grant admin consent for Demisto**.
 6. When prompted to verify granting permissions, click **Yes**, and verify that permissions were successfully added.

+## Authentication Using the Client Credentials Flow

+1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
+2. Choose the 'Client Credentials' option in the ***Authentication Type*** parameter.
+3. Enter your Client/Application ID in the ***Bot ID*** parameter.
+4. Enter your Client Secret in the ***Bot Password*** parameter.
+5. Save the instance.

+## Authorization Code Flow
+### Grant the Demisto Bot Permissions in Microsoft Graph

+1. Go to your Microsoft Azure portal, and from the left navigation pane select **Azure Active Directory > App registrations**.
+2. Search for and click **Demisto Bot**.
+3. Click **API permissions > Add a permission > Microsoft Graph > Application permissions**.
+4. For the following permissions, search for, select the checkbox and click **Add permissions**.
+    ## Required Application Permissions:
+      1. User.Read.All
+      2. Group.ReadWrite.All
+      3. Calls.Initiate.All
+      4. Calls.InitiateGroupCall.All
+      5. OnlineMeetings.ReadWrite.All
+      6. ChannelMember.ReadWrite.All

+    ## Required Delegated Permissions:
+      1. ChannelMessage.Send
+      2. Chat.ReadWrite
+      3. ChatMessage.Send
+      4. Group.ReadWrite.All
+      5. ChannelSettings.ReadWrite.All
+5. Verify that all permissions were added, and click **Grant admin consent for Demisto**.
+6. When prompted to verify granting permissions, click **Yes**, and verify that permissions were successfully added.
+7. Click **Expose an API and add Application ID URI (id only)
+8. Click **Expose an API > Add a scope >
+   - Chat.ReadWrite
+   - ChatMessage.Send
+   - ChannelSettings.ReadWrite.All
+   - ChannelMember.Read.All
+9. Click **Authentication > Platform configurations > Add a platform.
+Choose Web and add Redirect URIs: https://login.microsoftonline.com/common/oauth2/nativeclient

+## Authentication Using the Authorization Code Flow

+1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
+2. Choose the 'Authorization Code' option in the ***Authentication Type*** parameter.
+3. Enter your Client/Application ID in the ***Bot ID*** parameter.
+4. Enter your Client Secret in the ***Bot Password*** parameter.
+5. Enter your Tenant ID in the ***Tenant ID*** parameter.
+6. Enter your Application redirect URI in the ***Application redirect URI*** parameter.
+7. Enter your Authorization code in the ***Authorization code*** parameter.
+8. Save the instance.
+9. Run the ***!microsoft-teams-auth-test*** command - a 'Success' message should be printed to the War Room.

 ### Configure Microsoft Teams on Cortex XSOAR